 Think we might be interested in your completed work and ready to submit?

-We are indeed a "small press," which means that it may take us some time to get to your inquiry.
-Please be patient, but if you haven't heard from us within a few weeks, feel free to reach out again.
-We like to sit down with potential authors over lunch or coffee when possible to evaluate whether we might be a match, but cannot commit to any projects before a solid draft is in hand.
+We are indeed a "small press," (read one-woman-show) which means that it may take us some time to get to your inquiry.
+Please be patient, but if you haven't heard from us within a couple of months, feel free to reach out again.

 Et Alia publications may be ordered through our website book store with complimentary local delivery and free shipping, through Ingram or Amazon.com, or purchased in local stores.
 When you support small businesses, creatives and entrepreneurs thrive.
 Thank you for considering making purchases directly through Et Alia or small/family-owned businesses!